Kyuubi is a high-performance universal JDBC and SQL execution engine. The goal of Kyuubi is to facilitate users to handle big data like ordinary data.

 There are plenty of free or commercial JDBC tools out there.

-Runtime Resource Resiliency¶
+Runtime Resource Resiliency#

-The biggest difference between Kyuubi and Spark Thrift Server(STS) is that STS is a single Spark application.
+The most significant difference between Kyuubi and Spark Thrift Server(STS) is that STS is a single Spark application.
 For example, if it runs on an Apache Hadoop Yarn cluster, this application is also a single Yarn application that can only exist in a specific fixed queue of the Yarn cluster after it is created.
 Kyuubi supports the submission of multiple Spark applications.

-For resource management, Yarn loses its role as a resource manager and does not play the corresponding role of resource isolation and sharing.
+Yarn loses its role as a resource manager for resource management and does not play the corresponding role of resource isolation and sharing.
 When users from the client have different resource queue permissions, STS will not be able to handle it in this case.

 For data access, a single Spark application has only one user globally,